-We are looking specifically for candidates keen to aid us in equality diversity & inclusion and we are also recruiting a digital lead Trustee.
+We are looking specifically for candidates keen to aid us in equality diversity & inclusion.

 No prior knowledge is necessary, however applications from candidates with experience would be welcomed.

 Full training and support will be given.

 Trustee Personal Specification

 Contextual: A Trustee should have an ability to understand the charity, its values, culture and philosophy and a willingness to show commitment and devote necessary time and effort.